k8spatterns/katacoda/PredictableDemands/05-rp-too-small.md

 Now take your time an examine the situation a bit more.

-* Examine the pods with `kubectl describe pod random-generator-...`{{copy}} for one of the failing Pods.
+* Examine the pods with `kubectl describe pod random-generator`{{execute}} for one of the failing Pods.
 Can you see there the reason why the Pod has not started ?
-* Also interesting: `kubectl describe deployment random-generator`{{copy}} and `kubectl describe replicaset random-generator-...`{{copy}}
+* Also interesting: `kubectl describe deployment random-generator`{{execute}} and `kubectl describe replicaset random-generator`{{execute}}
 * How can you fix the requirements again ?
-Try `kubectl edit deployment random-generator`{{copy}} and set the requests/limits to a sane value again.
+Try `kubectl edit deployment random-generator`{{execute}} and set the requests/limits to a sane value again.

 That ends our quick example of the _Predictable Demands_ pattern.